 Read our Capital One Auto Finance review to learn more.

-Why PNC could be a good alternative: With a “Check Ready” loan from PNC, you can shop at licensed dealers like a cash buyer, which could reduce the amount of time you’ll spend at the dealership.
+Why PNC could be a good alternative: With a “Check Ready” loan from PNC, you can shop at licensed dealers and possibly reduce the amount of time you’ll spend at the dealership.
 You’ll essentially get a blank check that’s good for up to the loan amount you’re approved for.
-The check is good for 30 days after you’re approved.
+The check is good for up to 30 days after you’re approved.

 Here are some more details about PNC auto financing.